parmaja/usbIRConsumer/README.md

 ##How to contribute##
 Easy, Correct my English language ;)
-Rport bugs, or Fork it.
+Report bugs, or Fork it.